cast-org/figuration/docs/components/input-group.md

 group: components
 ---

-Easily extend form controls by adding text, buttons, or button groups on either side of textual `<input>`s.
+Easily extend form controls by adding text, buttons, and more, on either side of textual inputs, custom selects, and custom file inputs

 ## Contents
 {:.no_toc}